pypa/packaging.python.org/source/current.rst

   dependencies from a shared Python installation.
 [4]_

-* If you're looking for management of fully integrated cross-platform software stacks, consider :ref:`buildout` (primarily focused on the web development community) or :ref:`hashdist`, or :ref:`conda` (both primarily focused on the scientific community).
+* If you're looking for management of fully integrated cross-platform software stacks, consider:

+  * :ref:`buildout`: primarily focused on the web development community

+  * :ref:`spack`, :ref:`hashdist`, or :ref:`conda`: primarily focused
+    on the scientific community.